msachi/CV/README.md

 - an app that searches for recipes and provides grocery ingredient lists ([GitHub](https://github.com/NodeGroup2/GRAGS))
 - a CMS app for storing and sharing coding resources ([GitHub](https://github.com/NodeGroup2/OCD-B))
 - an app that manages information on GitHub issues ([GitHub](https://github.com/seals-of-approval/dish-board))
-- an app that helps young people with low self esteem ([GitHub](https://github.com/CYPIAPT-LNDSE/social-up) - in progress)
+- an app that helps young people with low self esteem ([GitHub](https://github.com/CYPIAPT-LNDSE/social-up))
+- an app that helps young homeless people get housing information ([GitHub](https://github.com/FAC9/centrepoint))

 In my projects I have used the following technologies: